lets-recycle-app/lets-recycle-app.github.io/README.md

 ### Let's Recycle App

-This app allows a customer to make an online request AO for an appliance recycling collection from their home address.
+This app allows a customer to make an online request to AO for an appliance recycling collection from their home address.
 It is also possible to request a collection from a neighbourhood address for an appliance that has been abandoned.
 <br />